 service will see your critter(s) picked up from your car, then

 you and the vet can have a regular consult via phone.
 We

 trust North Hills completely and are pleased to see them moving

 Visiting with the local ferret community is such an important part of our rescue mission, we've missed being able to have folks over!
-We appreciate your patience as we move forward with our outdoor plan, as it's going to be tricky to work out since we'll be weather dependent.
-But with enough patience we'll all get through these trying times.
-So to our local ferret friends, we do hope to see you soon!
+With enough patience we'll all get through these trying times...stay tuned for updates on shelter ops as time moves along!